-An important component from OCASI's previous research on the partnership of sponsors and settlement workers was their 2017 "Refugee Settlement Pilot Project."
-The project identified confusion over roles of sponsors and settlement organizations as the basis for lack of trust and a barrier towards working together (OCASI 2017, p.
+Roles of sponsors and settlement workers in sponsored refugee integration was identified (OCASI 2017, p.
 6).
-In particular, the settlement workers who participated in the project expressed confusion over the supports they were allowed to provide, their boundaries when working with PSR and their sponsors, what to do when a PSR client discloses they do not have the financial need they are owed.
+In particular, the settlement workers who participated in the project expressed confusion over the supports they were allowed to provide, their boundaries when working with sponsored refugees and their sponsors, what to do if a sponsored refugee client discloses challenges in their sponsorship.